Frequently Asked Questions

 SiLA 1.x vs SiLA 2?

-SiLA 1.x and SiLA 2 are both tackling down the same problems in lab automation.
+SiLA 1.x and SiLA 2 are both tackling the same problems in lab automation.
 Their solutions however differ greatly.

 SiLA 1.x was based on XML Soap, an unpopular technology choice nowadays.
 SiLA 2 on the other hand is based on a handful of promising new technologies and concepts, including HTTP/2 and “REST-like” communication paradigms.